nerogari/rachelchungfitness/src/pages/index.md

 subheading: Redefine your Workout
 mainpitch:
   title: Why Redefine Fitness?
-  description: >
-    Redefining fitness is about a lifestyle choice, it is about choosing methodologies that best suit your needs as a human being.
+  description: "Redefining fitness is about a lifestyle choice, it is about
+    choosing methodologies that best suit your needs as a person.
 There is no template on the perfect lifestyle or what makes any individual person happy.
     It is about redefining your life and how you want to live it through a healthy lifestyle of your own choosing.
-Workouts are what you make of it and how you take your progressions to become a better version of yourself.
-    Defining what workouts you choose to do, defining what foods you decide to put into your body and defining your personal life and what you choose to continue to do each day.
+Workouts are what you make of it and how you take your progressions to become a stronger and healthier version of yourself.
+Defining what workouts you choose to do, defining what foods you decide to consume and defining your personal life and what you choose to continue to do each day.  "
   points:
     - pointslist: Personalized programming is specific to you and your goals.
     - pointslist: Progressive and structured programming ensures ongoing success